-- Effective use of wall space and floor space. - Arrangement of children's tables and other classroom furniture. - Location of resources and equipment. - Organisation of provision for children's personal belongings.
+- Effective use of wall space and floor space. - Arrangement of children's tables and other classroom furniture.
+This has had to be regularly modified in light of the pandemic. - Location of resources and equipment. - Organisation of provision for children's personal belongings.

-Getting the year off to a good start
+Getting the year off to a good start / restart